 Homemade Za'atar Spice Blend l SimplyScratch.com #za'atar #spice #seasoning #homemade #fromscratch #middleEastern

 This Middle Eastern spice blend tastes amazing in and on just about anything.
-If you haven’t tried it yet, what are you waiting for??
+If you haven’t tried it yet, what are you waiting for?
 One of my favorite ways to use za’atar is to mix it with olive oil and toss pita chips in just before baking, on top of hummus, tossed with veggies or use it to marinate chicken pieces and roast or grill until tender, juicy perfection.
 You get the drift.
-Google-search it and you’ll no doubt find a plethora of ways… or just wait until tomorrow and check back to this here blog.
+Google-search it and you’ll no doubt find a plethora of ways… or you could just wait and check back to this here blog in a few days.

 Two Make This Homemade Za’atar You Will Need: